Oliverpt-1/Neural-Networks-Cancer-Cell-Classification/README.md

 # Cancer Cell Classification

-A partner and I set out to build two implementations of Neural Networks for cell classification as cancerous or non-cancerous.
+The following is a presentation two of Neural Network implementations for cell classification as cancerous or non-cancerous.
 We used Jax and PyTorch for our implementations.

 Folder structure: